Original Hildegard recipe for 45 years

 • a hot water bottle (warm, not hot)

-• warm water (optional with herbal additives)
+• warm water (optionally with herbal additives)

-How to do the liver compress:
+How to do a liver compress:

 1. Soak the cloth in warm water and wring it out well.